 Can you imagine an easy chicken dish made with boneless thighs or a version of this classic recipe using boneless pork country style ribs?

 As long as the seasonings and the cooking method is similar to the original preparation, you’ll be amazed at the tasty results and varied dishes you can create.

-Just between you and me, the family’s favorite crowd pleaser meal is my slow cooker cassoulet recipe!
+Just between you and me, the family’s favorite meal is my slow cooker Cassoulet recipe!
 It’s just a matter of adapting the cooking process.
 I even adapted the recipe to the Instant Pot®.

 Cassoulet is a country style one pot meal which dates back to the Middle Ages.
 Even the famous chef Taillevant prepared this “stew of lamb, pork and beans”.

 The first mention of Cassoulet in modern times dates back to the early 1500’s.
 It would seem that during a siege of their town by British troops, the inhabitants of Castelnaudary combined all the ingredients they had on hand – salt pork, sausages, beans and a variety of meats – to create a meal for their soldiers.